Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Light exercise (Yoga, Walking, etc.)

-The benefits of exercise for fertility and overall health are well documented—exercise results in improved circulation which pushes more nutrient-rich blood to the reproductive organs.
-Exercise also helps to reduce stress and brings balance to your immune system.
-The immune system is believed to be one of the chief causes of “unexplained fertility” as it is responsible for causing the body’s inflammatory response to what it perceives as harmful stimuli.
+The benefits of exercise for fertility and overall health are well-documented.
+Exercise improves circulation, which delivers more nutrient-rich blood to the reproductive organs.
+Exercise also helps reduce stress and balance your immune system.
+The immune system is believed to be one of the chief causes of “unexplained fertility” as it is responsible for the body’s inflammatory response At CNY Fertility, we recommend incorporating low-intensity movement like stretching, walking, and yoga into your daily routine to get your body in motion.

 For women, exercise can help to improve menstrual cycle regularity and ovulation.